Rdawson96/WhitbyBC/README.md

   - Google Fonts was used to import the fonts Barlow Condensed into the style.css file.
 These fonts were used throughout the site.

 - [Font Awesome](https://fontawesome.com/)
-  - Font Awesome was used throughout all pages to add icons in order to create a better visual experience for UX purposes.
+  - Font Awesome was used throughout all pages to add icons in order to create a better visual experience for User experience purposes.

 - [Balsamiq](https://balsamiq.com/)
   - Balsamiq was used to create the wireframes during the design phase of the project.